VijayHatte/KrishiGPT/KrishiGPT/README.md

 `STEP 5` - Open Web-Browser (Chrome) and navigate to `http://127.0.0.1:5000` to use this web-application.

 ---
-`STEP 6` - Ask questions related to agriculture in the provided input field.
+`STEP 6` - Type your questions in the input field and get instant AI-powered answers.

 ---